bifravst/bifravst/docs/firmware/Overview.rst

 ================================================================================

 All the data published to the cloud are timestamped in sample time UTC.
-For more information about how timestamping is carried out in the cat tracker firmware see
-`Protocol <./Protocol.html#timestamping>`_ in the handbook.
+For more information about how timestamping is carried out in the cat tracker firmware see :ref:`Protocol <firmware-protocol-timestamping>` in the handbook.

 Default configurations
 ================================================================================